How did we land our first house sitting job? The truth is with great advice from experienced sitters and lots of research and planning.

-This is not a time to offer unwanted advice on how people look after their pets – it’s frankly a little strange and everyone has their own routines and eating habits etc. and you’re not a voice of authority even if you are an experienced dog sitter or adept at cat sitting.
+This is not a time to offer unwanted advice on how people look after their pets.
+It’s frankly a little strange and everyone has their own routines and eating habits etc. You’re not a voice of authority even if you are an experienced dog sitter or adept at cat sitting.

-Do not apply if you’re not fully committed, and if you get another sit after you’ve applied make sure you write to tell other house sits you’re no longer available.
+Do not apply if you’re not fully committed.
+If you get another sit after you’ve applied make sure you write to tell other house sits you’re no longer available.
 They are relying on their house and pet sitters, so don’t agree to something if you think you might have to bail.

-Most house and pet sits will start with a call to ensure you are who you say you are and vice versa so it’s essential to state this in your application.
+Most house and pet sits will start with a call to ensure you are who you say you are and vice versa.
+Therefore, it’s essential to state this in your application.

 Accepting a House and Pet Sitting Job

-Assuming they like your letter and profile they will usually then try and arrange an actual interview of sorts, which tends to be through something like Skype or WhatsApp (that being said, the first sit we managed to secure accepted us without any kind of interview, with the first real contact outside of messages coming until a few weeks later).
+Assuming they like your letter and profile they will usually then try and arrange an actual interview of sorts.
+This tends to be through something like Skype or WhatsApp.
+That being said, the first sit we managed to secure accepted us without any kind of interview.
+Our first real contact outside of messages came a few weeks later.

-Again, this works much like an online interview for a job with discussions about what the sit entails, your responsibilities etc., but may also include things like a virtual tour of the house/property, an introduction to the animals.
+Again, this works much like an online interview for a job.
+There are discussions about what the sit entails, your responsibilities etc. However, it may also include things like a virtual tour of the house/property, an introduction to the animals.

-This is also the perfect time to ask those other questions you didn’t include in your application or go over what you wrote in your application and to state your intent and how you’ll be spending your time on the sit.
+This is also the perfect time to ask those other questions you didn’t include in your application.
+Or you may want to go over what you wrote in your application and state your intent.
+Moreover, how you’ll be spending your time on the sit.

-Always have at least two or three questions to ask, and remember this is a professional service you are providing so show you are confident and experienced.
+Always have at least two or three questions to ask.
+Remember this is a professional service you are providing so show you are confident and experienced.

 Where we are now – have we got any house sits since signing up?